spottmedia/rust-wasm-starter/README.md

 ### Setup

 if not done before, do `lxd init`.
+Normally just confirming defaults will suffice:

+`lxd init --auto --storage-backend=dir`

-Normally just confirming defaults will suffice, unless willing to delve into details of lxd/lxc specifically.
+unless willing to delve into details of lxd/lxc specifically.